Paul Lee (basketball): 2014–15

-In 2014, he requested the Rain or Shine management to trade him by personally calling up coach Yeng Guiao.
-However, Guiao and the Rain or Shine management are hell bent on keeping him at all cost.
-After Lee returned from Spain following his Gilas stint in the 2014 FIBA Basketball World Cup, he went to a sabbatical by not showing up to Rain or Shine practice or even talking to the media, creating speculations of him pushing through signing up with another team.
-A few days later, he finally showed up, and after a heart-to-heart talk with coach Yeng Guiao, he finally decided to stay with the Elasto Painters.
+During the 2014 offseason, Lee requested the Rain or Shine management to trade him by personally calling up coach Yeng Guiao.
+However, Guiao and the Rain or Shine management were firm on keeping him at all costs.
+After he returned from Spain following his Gilas stint in the 2014 FIBA Basketball World Cup, he went to a sabbatical by not showing up to Rain or Shine practice or even talking to the media, creating speculations of him pushing through signing up with another team.
+A few days later, he finally showed up, and after a heart-to-heart talk with Guiao, he finally decided to stay with the Elasto Painters.
 On September 19, 2014, he, together with his agent Lawrence Chongson, signed a 2-year max deal to stay with Rain or Shine.